 Ulcerative colitis is chronic inflammation occurring mainly in the large intestine (colon).
 Those with ulcerative colitis often experience frequent bowel and abdominal discomfort and diarrhea.
 At times, ulcerative colitis leads to more severe complications requiring immediate treatment, such as rectal bleeding, a perforated bowel or severe colon inflammation (toxic megacolon).

 The cause of ulcerative colitis is unknown.
 It is different from irritable bowel syndrome or colitis (colon inflammation) caused by a temporary infection.
 While diet can make inflammation worse, it is not a cause of ulcerative colitis.

 Ulcerative colitis can be controlled and your episodes of inflammation can be reduced.
-Our specialists at the IBD Center will identify what is contributing to your ulcerative colitis and help you establish a treatment plan that may include:
+Our specialists at the IBD Clinic will identify what is contributing to your ulcerative colitis and help you establish a treatment plan that may include:

 If you have IBD, our clinical trials may be an option to access innovative treatments.

 Physicians and researchers can find information on our IBD clinical trials here.

 The Crohns & Colitis Foundation of America provides information on clinical trials available nationally.